Jae Downing Corman

-Dr. Jae Downing is an assistant professor in the OHSU-PSU School of Public Health.
+Dr. Jae Downing has a community appointment in the OHSU-PSU School of Public Health as an assistant professor.
 Dr Downing’s research uses real-world evidence (RWE), including health insurance claims and electronic health records, to advance equity.
 They aim to understand the impacts of gender and sexual-orientation based discrimination on access to healthcare.
 Dr. Downing earned a PhD from UC Berkeley in Health Policy with a concentration in Population Health.
 Current projects funded by National Institute for Drug Abuse and the Patient-Centered Outcomes Research Institute use community-based participatory approaches to center voices of gender diverse individuals in their research.

 B.S., University of Maryland, 2006